Rockers Who Partied Way Too Hard

 Advertisement

-Wylde drank heavily into his early forties, when he had to quit due to a blood disorder that caused blood clots to develop.
-If those clots travel to the heart or brain, they can be fatal, but Wylde's prolific drinking actually prevented his premature death.
+Wylde drank heavily into his early 40s, when he had to quit due to a blood disorder that caused clots to develop.
+If those travel to the heart or brain, they can be fatal, but Wylde's prolific drinking actually prevented his premature death.
 After developing severe leg and knee pain while on tour in 2009, Wylde was prescribed oral blood thinners to prevent blood clots.
 A mid-tour checkup included a CT scan, which revealed the presence of three clots that had already hit his heart ... and passed through safely.
 Alcohol also thins the blood, and a doctor believed that Wylde's years of drinking had successfully prevented large, deadly clots from forming.

 Heroin nearly killed Guns N' Roses drummer Steven Adler

-Guns N' Roses straddled serious hard rock and hair metal, a formula for staggering success — the group's 1987 debut Appetite for Destruction sold 18 million copies in the U.S. alone.
-A big part of the group's sound: the thundering percussion of drummer Steven Adler, who fully embraced the substance use element of the rock 'n' roll lifestyle.
-According to MTV News, Adler was seriously addicted to heroin for seven years, during which he cheated death literally dozens of times.
+Guns N' Roses straddled serious hard rock and hair metal, a formula for staggering success — the group's 1987 debut, "Appetite for Destruction," sold 18 million copies in the U.S. alone.
+A big part of the group's sound was the thundering percussion of drummer Steven Adler, and he fully embraced the substance use element of the rock 'n' roll lifestyle.
+Adler had serious heroin use issues for seven years, during which he cheated death literally dozens of times (he was ultimately kicked out of Guns N' Roses).

 Advertisement

 At one point, he injected a speedball, a combination of heroin and cocaine.
 "I could feel my face hit the tile floor," Adler recalled in a book proposal.
-"I felt my teeth loosen as they broke away from the gums.
-I felt the lacerations on my face.
+"I felt my teeth loosen as they broke away from the gums," he later added.
+"I felt the lacerations on my face.
 The last thing I remember was pounding my face into a pool of blood."
 Rushed to a hospital, Adler was diagnosed with his first stroke.
-He'd suffer another heroin-induced stroke, along with a heart attack, and approximately 31 hospitalizations for overdoses.
+He'd experience another heroin-induced stroke, along with a heart attack and approximately 31 hospitalizations for overdoses.

 According to an interview with Blabbermouth, Adler was prescribed an opiate blocker in 1990, which made him violently ill due to the heroin still in his system.
 Days later, he was summoned to the studio to record with Guns N' Roses.
 He was so out of sorts that it took him about 25 takes to get his track somewhat right.
 That's when his "frustrated" bandmates kicked him out of the band.